Bayesian shrinkage priors for penalized synthetic control estimators in the presence of spillovers: Methods

 \section{Methods}

-Models in the Bayesian SC literature typically express the treated unit's potential outcomes, in the absence of intervention, as a function of the donor pool outcomes~\citep{brodersen_inferring_2015, kim_bayesian_2020, pang_bayesian_2022}.
-Following this approach, we propose the following model specification for $t \in [T_0]$:
+Bayesian SC models typically define the potential outcomes of the treated unit under no intervention as a function of observed covariates and control units' pre-intervention outcomes~\citep{brodersen_inferring_2015, kim_bayesian_2020, pang_bayesian_2022}.
+Building on this, we specify the following for each $t \in \qty[T]$: